 Board Chairperson and founder of the Pathway 1 Foundation

-David is a New Zealand Registered clinical psychologist, specialising in performance psychology in the sporting and business arenas.
+Recently retired, David has been a New Zealand Registered clinical psychologist for more than 20 years, specialising in performance psychology in the sporting and business arenas.
 David specialises in supporting individuals, teams and communities to establish robust and productive cultures based on personal and collective excellence.

 David began specialising in sport and business in 2006 and has continued to grow his practice in this area.
-He now works full time with elite athletes and teams from various sports.
-He is the current sports psychologist with the Chiefs Super Rugby Team (7 years), All Blacks Rugby 7s team (5 years), the NZ Women’s Sevens team (4 years), the NZ BMX team (5 years), NZ Women’s Football team (4 years) and NZ Golf (7 years).
+He worked full time with elite athletes and teams from various sports such as the Chiefs Super Rugby Team, All Blacks Rugby 7s team, the NZ Women’s Sevens team, the NZ BMX team, NZ Women’s Football team and NZ Golf.
 He worked with the Magic netball team during 2012 and 2013.
 He is also working with a number individual elite Olympic athletes.

 David’s practice revolves around three core principals; Live from Courage, Moments of Perfection or MOPs, Self Acceptance.
 These are central to the book ‘UNLEASHING GREATNESS‘.